Marianne Strengell: Career

 In 1951, Strengell was sent by the International Cooperation Administration to Japan and the Philippines as a weaving and textile adviser to help establish cottage industries.
 Simultaneously she acted as a consultant there on weaving and textile production, for the U.N.
 Technical Assistance Administration.
 With her husband she developed a new loom to accommodate wider widths of fabric, and she incorporated native fibers, such as coconut and grass, into the textiles.
 Her efforts helped raise the standard of living in both countries.
 Strengell and Hammarström traveled the world, working, lecturing, and studying developments in architecture, arts and crafts, and the use of indigenous materials.

 Strengell had more than 70 solo exhibitions throughout the United States and the world.
 In 1983 she began donating her textiles to museums, including the American Museum of Arts and Crafts, the Museum of Modern Art, the Cooper-Hewitt Museum, the Philadelphia Museum of Art, the Musée des Arts Decoratifs in Montreal, and the Museum of Applied Art in Helsinki, Finland.

+Example of her design work are in the Art Institute of Chicago, the Metropolitan Museum of Art, the Minneapolis Institute of Art, the Museum of Modern Art, the Victoria and Albert Museum, and the Yale University Art Gallery.

+In 1985 Strengell was named as a fellow of the American Craft Council.